frakbot/italiansubs-plus-plus/README.md

 * **Highlighted Mode.** Evidenzia in rosso i pulsanti di PM e like ricevuti se ci sono elementi non letti.
 * **Yvonne ♥ Better Spoiler.** Aggiunge pulsanti per aprire e chiudere tutti gli spoiler in una pagina.

+## Building

+In order to build this extension, you need a NodeJS environment.
+Then, open a shell and execute the following:

+	npm install grunt-cli bower yo generator-chrome-extension -g

+Move into the root of the project and call

+	npm install & bower install

 ## Version History

 * **v1.1.5:** Minor bug fix a Better ITASA